 All of the group members were present or retired wildlife management professionals in a variety of positions.
-Since this group was recruited through self-selection from The Wildlife awareness of and involvement in trapping.
+Since this group was recruited through self-selection from The Wildlife Society Chapter meeting, the members of this group were expected to have a high level of awareness of and involvement in trapping.
 All of them were informed about trapping, and most of the group had conducted some trapping either professionally or recreationally.